Sl1mb0/VMulator/README.md

-# virtem
+# VMulator

-Little virtual machine to demonstrate the Execute, Load, and Fetch cycle computers use to execute assembly instructions.
+Virtual machine emulator meant to highlight the execute, load, and fetch cycle computers use to execute instructions.

 ELF cycle is modeled with enumerated assembly instructions, a stack, and instruction pointers. virtem uses these concepts to add and print two numbers.